lauren-tsao-DM-GY-9103-2025Fall-K/Lauren-Tsao_Dynamic-Web_Fall25/lauren-tsao_final/README.md

 Another option I would like add is a shuffle option where I can shuffle flashcards in the list.

-## Presentation Deck
+## Final Presentation Deck

-The link to the presentation deck of this project can be viewed [here](https://www.figma.com/deck/mooccAG3GjqGNF3sMIpquX/Lauren-Tsao---Dynamic-Web-Final-Project-Presentation?node-id=1-42&viewport=-125%2C-86%2C0.67&t=JgM6d6CSunKxqPwJ-1&scaling=min-zoom&content-scaling=fixed&page-id=0%3A1)
+This presentation deck contains a walkthrough of how I built the flashcard app, future steps, and references.
+The link to the deck can be viewed [here](https://www.figma.com/deck/mooccAG3GjqGNF3sMIpquX/Lauren-Tsao---Dynamic-Web-Final-Project-Presentation?node-id=1-42&viewport=-125%2C-86%2C0.67&t=JgM6d6CSunKxqPwJ-1&scaling=min-zoom&content-scaling=fixed&page-id=0%3A1).